mrjamiebowman-blog/identityserver-restsharp-clientcredentials-authenticator/README.md

-# identityserver-restsharp-clientcredentials-authenticator
+# IdentityServer: RestSharp Client Credentials Authenticator
-IdentityServer: RestSharp Client Credentials Authenticator
+Tutorial on how to authenticate using Client Credentials with RestSharp.